php-mvc-project/php-mvc/README.md

 For output caching, you can use the static `OutputCache` class.

-Caching rules can be specified for both the controller and for a single action.
+Caching rules can be specified for both the controller and for an each action.

 Cache rules should be specified in the constructor of the controller.